40 Quick and Easy Easter Decorations You Can Make Today

 Make a too-cute Easter centerpiece for just pennies that kids and adults will adore.
-Simply cut out Easter egg shapes from construction paper and decorate using ribbon, markers, and stickers.
+Simply cut out egg shapes from construction paper and decorate using ribbon, markers, and stickers.
 Hang the eggs from a collection of pussy willow branches held in a vase or bucket.